The 24-Hour Rule: Why Wait 24 Hours to Put Fish in a Tank?

 When the ph has a difference of less than 0.1, you’re now ready to introduce your fish!

 To do this, carefully lift your fish with a small net out of the plastic bag and quickly transfer it to the tank.

-So, How Long Should You Waite Before Putting Fish In A New Tanks?
+How Long Should You Wait Before Putting Fish In A New Tank?

 Well, it depends on how fast you progress through each of the steps above.

 Fish are living things and are therefore highly sensitive to their environments.
-You risk the loss of one or all of your fish in a tank if you don’t ensure proper introduction methods and wait long enough to establish a healthy environment.
+You risk losing one or all of your fish in a tank if you don’t ensure proper introduction methods and wait long enough to establish a healthy environment.